CyrilCermak/modular_architecture_on_ios/README.md

 ## What is this book about

-This book describes the essentials of building a modular architecture on iOS.
+This book describes the essentials of building a modular architecture on iOS which further can be extended to all Apple platforms.
 You will find examples of different approaches, framework types, their pros and cons, common problems and so on.
 By the end of this book, you should have a very good understanding of what benefits such an architecture will bring to your project, whether it is necessary at all, and which way would be the best for modularising the project.
 This book focuses on high level architecture, modularisation of a project, and collaboration in way to be the most efficient.

 ## What is this book NOT about